 - You are not comfortable with your diagnosis or treatment plan.

 You can get a second opinion even if you already had treatment.
-A second doctor can make recommendations for how your treatment will progress.
+A second doctor can make recommendations for how your treatment will progress or may change.

 How to Get a Second Opinion

 Start by telling your doctor you wish to have a second opinion.
 Ask if they can give you a list of doctors for you to contact.
 Other ways to find doctors for a second opinion include:

 - Ask another doctor that you trust to give you a list of doctors.

 - Ask friends or family who have been treated for cancer if there is a doctor they would recommend.

 - Review online resources that can help you find a doctor.

 The new doctor will meet with you and perform a physical exam.
 They will also review your medical history and test results.
 When you meet with the second doctor: